P00F5

 7

-Replace the fuel pressure relief valve if it is confirmed to be opening outside of commanded conditions.
+Replace the relief valve only after confirming it opens outside commanded conditions.

 Related powertrain codes